 Most important was that the opening of this door would not put anyone at further risk, including the institution itself.
 Ideally we wanted to make something with and for those we had met who shared their stories, and for those who might need to hear them.
 We wanted to show the possibilities of life within and beyond the walls, and during and after the time when they are needed.

-The project culminated in a book to be published in mid-May 2017.
+The project culminated in a book which is now available to pre-order via our shop.
 Susan will be talking about the project and signing books at The Photographers Gallery on 20 May.
 To reserve a place visit their website.
 A photograph from this project also features in their Touchstone Display from 3 May to 11 June 2017.
 Susan will also be signing books at the Rizzoli Book Shop at 11 am on Sat 20 May as part of Photo London.

 A Sandwell based launch and celebratory event will take place in Autumn 2017.